egallis31/traefik-elk-grafana/README.md

-# Traefik + Docker Monitoring Stack

-Web Application Monitoring Stack Deployment with Automated Cloudlfare Setup
+# Cloud Based Application Monitoring Stack

 * Comprised of ELK stack that auto discovers new docker containers
 * Filebeat will read all stdout from containers